geerlingguy/ansible-role-kibana/README.md

 The FQDN or IP address and port Kibana should use.

+    kibana_config_file: "/etc/kibana/kibana.yml"

+The path where the config file should be copied to.

     kibana_elasticsearch_url: "http://localhost:9200"

 The URL (including port) over which Kibana will connect to Elasticsearch.